Primary hyperhidrosis affects up to 1% of the

 between the central nervous system and the peripheral gland.

-Hyperhidrosis is one of the oldest known dermatologic conditions that even
+Hyperhidrosis is one of the oldest known dermatologic conditions.
+The

 excessive sweating in the underarms (axillary hyperhidrosis), and one-sixth are